 "The absolute most common—and easily fixable—mistake that my clients make is simply not hydrating throughout their day," says Bell.
 "Our bodies are made up of 60% water and desperately need sufficient amounts for healthy brain and kidney function, joint lubrication to avoid stiffness and injury, saliva production, ridding the body of toxins, and overall energy."

-The Remedy Rx: Bell recommends drinking 80 ounces of water daily.
+The Rx: Bell recommends drinking 80 ounces of water daily.
 That's about 10 cups or five tall glasses.
 "Water intake recommendations vary depending upon things like activity level, age and weight, but giving yourself a specific and achievable goal is a good place to start," she says.

 Play More Games At The Gym